Pregnancy Services With No Insurance: Your Complete Guide

 - Ask about payment plans.
 Many providers allow monthly payments instead of large lump sums.

-- Schedule a prenatal visit right away – Even one early appointment is better than none.
+- Schedule a prenatal visit right away: Even one early appointment is better than none.
+Some community clinics offer prenatal care at reduced cost or for free.

 - Look into temporary Medicaid programs – You may qualify for immediate coverage.

-- Seek emotional support – Many community organizations offer counseling, parenting classes, and support groups.
+- Seek emotional support – Many community organizations offer referrals to therapy, parenting classes, and support groups.

-- Medicaid.gov – Learn about Medicaid pregnancy coverage in your state
+- Medicaid.gov: Learn about Medicaid pregnancy coverage in Oregon

 Frequently Asked Questions